Markov Chain Order Estimation and Relative Entropy: Derived Markov Chains

-Clearly $\mathbb{Y}^{(\kappa)}$ is a first order and homogeneous MC that will be called the derived process, which by (\ref{chain_cond_1}) is an irreducible and positive recurrent MC having unique stationary distribution, say $ \varPi_\kappa $.
+Clearly $\mathbb{Y}^{(\kappa)}$ is a first order and homogeneous MC that from now on shall be called the derived process, which by (\ref{chain_cond_1}) is irreducible and positive recurrent MC having unique stationary distribution, say $ \varPi_\kappa $.
 It is well known, see [\cite{Doob}-Chap.
 5.3], that the derived Markov Chains $\mathbb{Y}^{(l)}, \,\, l \geq \kappa$ is irreducible and aperiodic, consequently ergodic.

 There exists an equilibrium (stationary) distribution $\varPi_\kappa(.)$ satisfying for any initial distribution $\nu$ on $E^\kappa$